gkaguirrelab/transparentTrack/README.md

-# LiveTrackAnalysisToolbox
+# transparentTrack
-Toolbox to analyze video data acquired with the LiveTrack + V.Top hardware system
+code to analyze pupil size and eye position in IR video